 You can remove these files after installation, as they are unnecessary.
-If you don’t want to remove these files, then just rename them.
+If you don’t want to remove these files, just rename them.

 Security Measure #10 – Use Security Plugins

 Most WordPress plugins address some but not all areas of WordPress security.
-One security plugin that seems to do a comprehensive job of scanning, fixing and preventing potential issues that could lead to hackers accessing your site files and causing damage to your site is SecureScanPro.
+One security plugin that seems to do a comprehensive job of scanning, fixing and preventing potential issues that could lead to hackers accessing your files and causing irreparable damage to your site is SecureScanPro.

-(SecureScanPro – security software solution for WordPress)
+(SecureScanPro – security plugin for WordPress)

-Blog Defender Security Product Suite For WordPress Web Sites
+Blog Defender Security Suite For WordPress

 This product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus a WordPress security PDF/DOC file.